Terms & Conditions

 One size doesn't fit all

-It’s important to make sure your terms and conditions are customised for your business.
-You can’t assume another business will have the same needs as yours.
-Avoid the temptation to copy someone else’s terms, they may not have even consulted a lawyer themselves.
+It's important to make sure your T&Cs are customised for your business.
+You can't assume another business will have the same needs as yours.
+Likewise, you should avoid the temptation to copy someone else's terms because they may not have consulted a lawyer themselves.

 If you would like to enquire about having your terms & conditions reviewed or having a new set drafted, please call us on 03 9629 8777 or click here to be directed to our ‘Contact Us’ page.